lucasnovaki/orbit-sim/README.md

 A simple ROS-based 2D orbital mechanics simulator

+### This branch:
+Implementation of drag force model in EnvironmentSim

 ### Key features
  - numerical simulation of spacecraft 2d motion around fixed central body
  - rviz visualization and display of states and orbital elements